Borgor-Chefs/CompTIA-Notes/security/attacks/Cross-Site Scripting.md

 As for non-persistent, tell your users not to be dumb.

-Another option (which is recommended if you ever use the dark web) is to disable JavaScript.
+>Another option (which is HIGHLY recommended if you ever use the dark web) is to disable JavaScript.
 Three letter agencies love using JavaScript to pull your real IP.